EzarY7/PBD_Assignment1/README.md

 Create URL routing for each of the views added in point 2.
 I added the URL paths for each format to the urlpatterns list in urls.py.

+Assignment 4

+1.What is UserCreationForm in Django?
+Explain its advantages and disadvantages.
+UserCreationForm is a built in tool in django which allows the creation of user accounts.
+Its simple to use and ensures security and validation from the user.
+It is limited by how basic it looks visually and it is less flexible due to the lack of control we have when compared to buulding a registration form from scratch.

+2.What is the difference between authentication and authorization in Django application?
+Why are both important?
+Authentication is the process of verifying the user's indentity wheras authorization is the process of determining what that user is able to access.
+They are both important in order to ensure security and privacy by reducing the amount of unauthorized user's accessing data.

+3.What are cookies in website?
+How does Django use cookies to manage user session data?
+Cookies are client-side files temporarily stored on the system which includes things such as login-status and browsing activities.
+Cookies are used to improve the user's experience as well as to analyze the user's behavior.
+One way that Django utilizes this is by allowing user's to see the time of their last log-in.

+4.Are cookies secure to use?
+Is there potential risk to be aware of?
+Cookies are generally safe to use.
+However, there are potential risks that developers need to consider.
+One such risk is the case where an attacker steals a user's cookies and therefore is able to impersonate the user.
+Developer's also need to ensure that sensitive data stored in cookies are encrypted to add extra security.

+5.Explain how you implemented the checklist above step-by-step (not just following the tutorial).

+Implement registration, login, and logout functions to allow users to access the previous application.
+I first imported UserCreationForm which is a built in form in django which simplifies te creation of a registration form.
+I then created the form function in views.py and added an html file for the registration form.
+I then added the url path for the registration form.
+I then imported built in functions for login and logout and followed a similar procedure as with the registration form.

+Create two user accounts with three dummy data entries for each account using the model previously created in the application.
+I simply created 2 accounts and added 3 entries for each.

+Connect Item model with User
+I modified the model to create a relationship that associates each item to one user.
+I then modified the show main function so that the website displays items associated with the user.
+I then applied migrations to save the changes made to the model.

+Display the information of the logged-in user, such as their username, and applying cookies, such as last login, on the main application page.
+I modified the 'name' variable in the model so that it shows the user's name.
+I then modified the views.py file to include information on the user's last login.